rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 Individual menu items can be edited from **Admin -> Menu -> Menu Name -> Menu Item**.
 In the **Advanced Settings** area of the editing page, you will find a set of options for each supported menu type.
 Typically, this includes Dropdown and Splitmenu.
 Here, you can refine how a menu item appears in a RokNavMenu menu.

+>> NOTE: These options will only appear if the **RokExtender** extension (part of RokNavMenu) is **enabled**.
+Also, these settings will only appear when a Gantry template that supports these options has been set as the default template.
+When switching to another template, these options may have to be reconfigured for the new template.

 ### Dropdown Menu Options

 ![][dropdown]